 What is an IVA?

-Benefits of entering into an IVA
+Benefits of an IVA

-- IVA proposals are created based upon what is affordable to the debtor, alleviating multiple, unaffordable creditor repayments.
+- IVA proposals are created based upon what is affordable to the debtor, alleviating multiple unaffordable creditor repayments.

 - You can often retain your home through an IVA.
 Mortgage repayments are also factored into a person’s outgoings when determining the affordability of IVA repayments.